'Everything is out of our control': San Francisco eases into lockdown

 "Everything is out of our control," she said.

 San Francisco is two days into a lockdown that has no definite end.
-The city and its surrounding counties imposed shelter-in-place restrictions just after midnight early Tuesday, forcing millions of people to stay home and not leave except for essential needs such as grocery shopping, getting medications, caring for others and exercising.
+The city and its surrounding counties imposed shelter-in-place restrictions Tuesday just after midnight, forcing millions of people to stay home and stay put except for essential needs such as shopping for groceries, getting medications, caring for others and exercising.

 What happens next is anyone's guess.